DX Lab Fellows Diary #3

 The project has a new name, Unstacked.
 Why Unstacked?
 Simply because we are viewing items which are physically or digitally coming from “the stacks”, the underground space where the library holds much of its collection.
 It is an intriguing labyrinth of shelves, drawers, cupboards and boxes containing a multitude of treasures including books, newspapers, photos, maps, mini-portraits, stamp drawers, architectural drawings and more.
 It would be such a pleasure to dwell in here for days on end with a curator on hand to reveal the stories behind the items.

 Unstacked reflects the pulse of the library’s users.
 Sometimes there is a flurry of movement as multiple items appear in succession, at other times a contemplative pause.
-It a living, breathing representation of the library’s clients and their interaction with the collection.
+It a living, breathing representation of the library’s readers and their interaction with the collection.

 A lot of our practice centres around building frameworks which visualise data being created on the fly and enabling it to tell stories.
 We’ve always found this compelling as once the framework is setup the content it displays is out of our control and more often than not the results are surprising.
 Things happen that we could never predict.
 This project is no exception and it has been a delight to see an endlessly changing “curation” of such fascinating content and to ponder on who curated it and why?